-MultiPass is a simple Windows program which combines a secret master-password with the name of any number of websites you need passwords for, to create unique, secure passwords for each website.
+MultiPass is a simple, secure, portable app which combines a secret master-password with the name of any number of websites you need passwords for, to create unique, secure passwords for each website.
 All you need to remember is your master-password and the name of the website and you can re-generate all your secure passwords.

 If you visit lots of websites you'll need lots of user accounts, which means lots of passwords.
 The problem is we don't have perfect memory, so we end up compromising in some way: